Skilled Trades & Technical Sciences

 Skilled Trades & Technical Science

-- Automotive Mechanics I & II
+- Automotive Service Technology I A & B

 - Horticulture/Greenhouse

-- Welding I & II
+- Welding Technology I A & B

 This course is designed to give the first-year student a basic understanding and introduction to the occupations of Automotive Service and Repair.
 This will include studies in the following areas: orientation to automotive related industries; career opportunities in the field; orientation to an automotive shop environment; shop and environmental safety; identifying and using tools related to the industry; hazardous materials and waste management; communications and public relations as it relates to the industry; use of manuals and computers in all areas of the industry; use of precision measuring tools and automotive math; theory, presentation and evaluation of performance tasks in the areas of automobile repair.

-Construction
+Principles of Construction

 Construction is one of the nation’s largest industries, offering excellent opportunities for high earnings, career advancement, and business ownership.
 Work in construction offers a great variety of career opportunities.